gdlfr/tilda-scraper/README.md

 ### About
-Just simple HTTP parser for someone needs.
+Just simple HTTP parser for someone's needs.